 - the student's abilities and learning needs and how these affect their participation in their education, including camps and excursions

-- what adjustments worked well in the past, and what kind of adjustments they might need
+- what adjustments worked well in the past and what adjustments they might need

-- if the adjustment will achieve its aim of making sure the student can participate in their education
+- if the adjustment will achieve its aim of ensuring the student can participate in their education

 - if the adjustment is reasonable